 The use of lightweight drones or Remotely Piloted Aircraft Systems (RPAS), is allowed in most parks and reserves managed by the Council, but there are some important rules and guidelines to follow.

 Most of Christchurch City is located within Civil Aviation Authority controlled airspace.
-All RPAS operators must be aware of, and comply with, Civil Aviation Rules at all times.

 To provide for safe and legal operations, RPAS operators are referred to the following sources of information: